18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Oaxaca, consistently ranked as a top city for food, offers traditional cuisine with strong indigenous roots.

-Its gastronomic wealth comes from the micro climates found within the 8 regions of the state.
-Over a six month stay in Oaxaca, we explored the colorful and traditional cuisine.
+Its gastronomic wealth comes from the microclimates found within the eight regions in the state.
+Over our six-month stay in Oaxaca, we explored the colorful and traditional cuisine.

 As the birthplace of corn, chocolate, and Mezcal, the distilled liquor made from the Agave plant, Oaxaca is a culinary destination for foodies.

-The food markets and street vendor stalls, and excellent restaurants are wonderful places to sample authentic Oaxacan food.
+The food markets, street vendor stalls, and excellent restaurants are wonderful places to sample authentic Oaxacan food.

-Adventurous foodies can opt for the chapulines or grasshoppers, a popular snack food and regional specialty.
+Adventurous foodies can opt for chapulines or grasshoppers, a popular snack and regional specialty.

 If visiting the local markets and learning about street food is more your preference, this Oaxaca food and walking tour is for you.

-Food lovers seeking to broaden their knowledge of Mexican cuisine should make Oaxaca one of the food destinations not to miss.
+Food lovers seeking to broaden their knowledge of Mexican cuisine should make Oaxaca one of the top foodie destinations not to miss.

 7 Day Journey into The Heart & Soul of Mexican Cooking in Oaxaca